 Pokémon is a worldwide phenomenon and has shaped and created an incredible community.
 The Pokémon franchise is well known both by young and adults.

-Many may know more the Anime side while others may focus more on the many games made for Nintendo Consoles.
+Many may know more about the Anime side while others may focus more on the many games made for Nintendo Consoles.
 Others, however, have known the franchise in a much more casual way, for example in the wake of the success of Pokémon Go.

 In 1998, the Western world also began to discover Pokémon and it was love at first sight.